Jacqueline Vargas Ulloa

 OverviewAI-generated summary

-Jacqueline Vargas Ulloa's research focuses on plant biology and the molecular mechanisms underlying plant development and function.
-Her work investigates the intracellular trafficking and glycosylation of specific plant modules, such as the hydroxyproline-O-glycosylation module in tobacco BY-2 cells, examining how medium composition influences these processes through transcriptome analysis.
-Vargas Ulloa has also studied the expression and characteristics of enzymes like Acidothermus cellulolyticus E1 endoglucanase in plants, noting its hydroxyproline-O-glycosylation and its effect on biomass digestibility.
-Furthermore, her research extends to the high-level production of valuable compounds, such as antibacterial pentacyclic triterpenoids, from hairy root cultures of Bixa orellana using abiotic elicitation.
+Jacqueline Vargas Ulloa's research investigates cellular processes in plants and microbes, focusing on protein modification and its functional impact.
+Her work includes studies on the intracellular trafficking and glycosylation of hydroxyproline-O-glycosylation modules in tobacco BY-2 cells, examining how medium composition and transcriptome analysis influence these processes.
+She has also explored the expression and glycosylation of endoglucanase from Acidothermus cellulolyticus in plants, noting its enhanced effect on biomass digestibility.
+Additionally, her research extends to the high-level production of antibacterial pentacyclic triterpenoids from hairy root cultures of Bixa orellana through abiotic elicitation.

 Metrics